timooo-thy/rag-atron-mllm/README.md

    ngrok http --domain=[***] [port]
    ```

    Alternatively, you can start the server with Chroma DB with Docker instead (port is set to 3000).
+In that case, remember to set CHROMA_DB_URL="http://chroma:8000" instead.

    ```bash
    docker-compose up --build -d